 16 Most Unique and Crazy Things to Do in Berlin, Germany

-I recommend getting the Berlin Welcome Card for a 25 to 50% discount at many attractions, tours, and restaurants.
+I recommend getting the Berlin Welcome Card, which offers a 25% to 50% discount at many attractions, tours, and restaurants.
 The card also includes public transportation.

 1. Tropical Island Berlin

-This tropical island, Berlin, is entirely artificial and housed in a massive airship hangar, the most enormous free-standing hall in the world.
+Tropical Island is entirely artificial and housed in a massive airship hangar, the largest free-standing hall in the world.

-The hangar was initially built to protect giant airships from the elements but is now home to the biggest indoor rainforest in the world, a beach, many tropical plants, numerous swimming pools, bars, restaurants, and accommodation, and is open 24 hours a day every day of the year.
+The hangar was initially built to protect giant airships from the elements but is now home to the biggest indoor rainforest in the world, a beach, many tropical plants, numerous swimming pools, bars, restaurants, and accommodation.
+It is open 24 hours a day, every day of the year.

 The pools are designed to resemble gorgeous oceans and lagoons.